 Q: You recently recommended Detonox detergent for a tough cleaning challenge we had.
 You rushed a sample over and it worked fantastically.
 I have reviewed your technical bulletin, but is there anything else you can tell me about it?
 Is it better than Alconox and Liquinox?
 It seems great.
 A: Thank you for the feedback and question.
 Indeed Detonox® … [Read more...] about What is Detonox detergent?

 Q: We have capsaicin residue we are encountering.
 It is proving challenging to remove, and irritating to our technicians.
 Please help!
 A: In addition to adding a little spice to food and drink, capsaicin is used in pharmaceutical preparation for its analgesic properties.
 We can it clean via two cleaning mechanisms: emulsification or oxidation.
-If you are indeed … [Read more...] about Removing Capsaicin Residue
+If you … [Read more...] about Removing Capsaicin Residue

 Q: How can I clean residual hormone residue from our process lines and tanks?
 A: For manual cleaning we would highly recommend TergazymeⓇ Enzyme Active Powered Detergent.
 It contains proteolytic enzymes that can effectively break down protein based hormones, along with powerful emulsifiers.
 For a liquid concentrate manual cleaner, I would certainly recommend DetonoxⓇ … [Read more...] about Biopharma Cleaning: Hormone Residue